Productivity

 All-in-one workspace for notes, wikis, and projects.

 Notion is a flexible all-in-one workspace that combines documents, relational databases, wikis, and project management in a single tool.
 Its block-based editor and customisable databases let small teams replace Confluence, Trello, and Airtable with one subscription.
-The trade-offs are real: the learning curve is steep, performance degrades noticeably past 5,000 database records, and full AI features require the $20/user Business tier.
+Worth noting: there is a learning curve for advanced database features, very large databases load more slowly, and full AI features are available on the Business tier.

 Our Rating